j-fu/coronaplot/docs/index.en.md

 Development of confirmed  adjusted cases since Jan  22, 2020.
 Plotted with time shifts in order to compare initial [exponential phases](https://en.wikipedia.org/wiki/Exponential_growth).

 The data for Italy are plotted without time shift.
-E.g. the data for Germany are shifted 8 days backward in time.
+E.g. the data for Germany are shifted 7 days backward in time.
-They show that as of March 16, Germany (my country...) is very much on the same track as Italy, just eight days behind.
+They show that as of March 20, Germany (my country...) is very much on the same track as Italy, just seven days behind.